Hraesvel/HBNB_Airbnb/README.md

 # The Holberton School Airbnb Clone project
 This Repo is a collection of all the iterations of the Airbnb clone project we had to create over six months with each step having a paired programming aspect to it and some test-driven development.

 As a whole, this project was designed to teach us how a web application is pieced together.
-Furthermore, help develop soft skill such are a collaboration with another individual.
-Some other aspects are covered list below
+Furthermore, help develop soft skill such are a collaboration through peer programming and shared Github repository as well as organization and documentation.
+Some other aspects are covered list below.

 - Building models
 - Building a console